parhamdoustdar/parhamdoustdar.github.io/cv.md

 ## Background

-I&#39;m a completely blind programmer that got to learn programming with no books in his first language, Farsi.
+I'm a completely blind manager.
+I began as a developerthat got to learn programming with no books in his first language, Farsi.
 I learned programming by reading books from wonderful authors, and getting to know them through their books as my mentors.

 From the first day I went to work, I was regarded as a senior programmer, due to the knowledge I had gathered while playing around at home.
-Since I like meeting new people, getting to know them, and learn from them.
-I began learning from anyone who knew something more than me, and quickly drew myself up to be regarded as a programmer that delivers high-quality work that allows everyone to sleep easy at night.
+Since I like meeting new people, getting to know them, and learn from them, I began learning from anyone who knew something more than me, and quickly drew myself up to be regarded as a programmer that delivers high-quality work that allows everyone to sleep easy at night.

 In 2016, I was hired by Booking.com, where i had the experience of being surrounded by people who knew a lot more than I did.
-After working my way through the initial confusions of being the one and only developer who was completely blind, I started managing the Lifecycle team in the February of 2019.
+After working my way through the initial confusions of being the one and only developer who was completely blind, I started managing the Shipper team in the February of 2019.

 **Do you want to hire me?
 You can do so using the [contact](/contact) form!**